 Small studio apartments are notoriously difficult to decorate because of their restricted layout.
-Interior designing for a studio should therefore revolve around creating distinct areas separated by space-saving furniture such as Murphy beds and drop-leaf tables.
+Interior designing for a studio should, therefore, revolve around creating distinct areas separated by space-saving furnitures such as Murphy beds and drop-leaf tables.
 Some of these easy additions can make your studio look larger and transform the way you use space.

 Section off different areas